torresdigital/firefox-developer-sh/README.md

 # Firefox DEV auto update.
-this script install automatically the Firefox Developer Edition updates to Linux Ubuntu and another distros baseds in Debian
+this script install automatically the Firefox Developer Edition updates to Linux Ubuntu and another distros based on Debian